 - Dates of attendance

 If the student restricts the release of directory information, a flag is checked in SIS, the student information system.
-No information can be released on that student without written consent of that student.
+The restricted information cannot be released on that student without written consent of that student.

-The university can disclose non-directory personally identifiable without written consent under the following conditions:
+The University can disclose non-directory personally identifiable information without written consent from the student under the following conditions:

-- Officials of another school or school system in which the student seeks or intends to enroll
+- Officials of another school or school system in which the student enrolls or intends to seek enrollment

-- Third party contractors, specifically, the National Student Clearing House
+- Third party contractors, including the National Student Clearing House

 - Financial Aid representatives